PetrCala/Diploma-Thesis/README.md

 * `data/` -> Store your `.csv` data files here.
 I include two files for inspiration of how the files should look like.
   - `data_set_master_thesis_cala.csv` -> Main data frame.
 Contains data of 115 studies with over 40 variables.
 All numeric results are derived from this file.
   - `var_list_master_thesis_cala.csv` -> Data frame with information about individual variables.
 The scripts rely on this data frame to identify variable types, their usage in various parts of the analysis, etc.
-* `graphics/` -> All graphical results will be automatically stored here.
 * `pckg/` -> Folder with external packages that are not available online anymore, such as `LowRankQP`.
+* `results/` -> Folder with all results.
+A `.zip` file with all results will be automatically created here.
+  - graphic/ -> All graphic results will be automatically stored here.
-* `reults/` -> All numerical/text-based results will be automatically stored here.
+  - numeric/ -> All numeric results will be automatically stored here.
 * `scripts/` -> Source scripts for various external methods.
   - `elliott_master_thesis_cala.R` -> Source code for the p-hacking tests developed by Elliott et al. (2022).
   - `endo_kink_master_thesis_cala.R` -> Source code for the Endogenous Kink method (Bom & Rachinger, 2019).